connorhaigh/SpelunkyWad/ReadMe.md

 ## Example

-Reading an archive from a WAD and WIX file.
+Reading an archive from a WAD file and a WIX file.

 ```csharp
 using (var wadStream = new FileStream("archive.wad", FileMode.Open))